chef/automate/components/docs-chef-io/content/automate/ha_cert_show.md

 {{% automate/ha-warn %}}
 {{< /warning >}}

-Certificates can be viwed for different services using below commands.
+Certificates can be viewed for different services using below commands.

 ## Viewing certificates of all services